rubocop/ruby-style-guide/code_review_guide.md

 ##Reviewers:

-*Remain polite.
+* Remain polite.
-*Prefer to comment as an observer, "I did not see what was going on here." vs "This doesn't make sense."
+* Prefer to comment as an observer, "I did not see what was going on here." vs "This doesn't make sense."
-*Comment about the code not the author.
+* Comment about the code not the author.
-*Praise good decisions alongside critiquing others.
+* Praise good decisions alongside critiquing others.
-*Avoid philosophical debates when possible.
+* Avoid philosophical debates when possible.
 Stick to code issues that are in line with the stated Goals above.
-*For style problems, word your thoughts as questions about why the style guide was not followed, the writer could have a good reason. ie, "Did you mean to leave out the parantheses?"
+* For style problems, word your thoughts as questions about why the style guide was not followed, the writer could have a good reason. ie, "Did you mean to leave out the parantheses?"
-*The goal is not to prove yourself a superior programmer.
+* The goal is not to prove yourself a superior programmer.
-*Avoid "Why" questions, using "why" can seem accusatory.
+* Avoid "Why" questions, using "why" can seem accusatory.
-*Don't think you need to follow a "script", reviews should be a conversation.
+* Don't think you need to follow a "script", reviews should be a conversation.

 ##Developers:

-*Remain polite.
+* Remain polite.
-*Making sure to follow our style guide will make it easier to review your code.
+* Making sure to follow our style guide will make it easier to review your code.
-*Remember, the target of the review is the code not you.
+* Remember, the target of the review is the code not you.
 Try not to become defensive, everyone makes mistakes (EVERYONE).
-*Taking pride in your work is natural.
+* Taking pride in your work is natural.
 Defend your work if you think critiques are missing something, but remain flexible.
-*It is okay to ask questions of the reviewer if you are not clear on what they are saying.
+* It is okay to ask questions of the reviewer if you are not clear on what they are saying.
-*Saying thanks is nice.
+* Saying thanks is nice.

-IDEAS:
+Some ideas for using/updating this guide:
-Link code reviews/PRs as examples for style guide Severity ratings on comments (Blocking, non-blocking, trivial, etc) With continuos integration: keep PRs as small as possible, break stories down if needed use feature flags to turn off incomplete features
+* Link code reviews/PRs as examples for style guide
+* Severity ratings on comments (Blocking, non-blocking, trivial, etc